 3 Credits.
 This course provides an overview of deaf people in American history from the eighteenth to the twenty-first centuries.
-(PR: ASL 105, ASL 110) Spring only.
+(PR: ASL 105, ASL 110 and ASL 205) Fall Only.

 ASL 215 - ASL Visual Music.

 2 Credits.
 Course will teach students how to perform songs in ASL.
 Techniques including Visual Vernacular, Mouthing Morphemes, Acting and visual gestural skills and use of classifiers will be addressed.
 (PR: ASL 101 and 102) Fall only.